 AHMCT researchers have developed, deployed, and currently maintain several self-contained vision based sensor systems which autonomously monitor hazardous highway locations.
 These devices provide web-based access to both live video and recordings of past incidents trigged by configurable events.
 These sensors were originally developed to collect highway crash attenuator impact data and have been on-line monitoring vehicle traffic incidents for over a year and half.
 The monitoring device is an ideal tool for the collection of traffic incidence data which would be useful for the assessment and mitigation of hazardous highway locations

-Pilot project places in the hands of Caltrans Maintenance two innovational Tow Plow trailer units for testing and evaluation in snow fighting operations on major highways over high mountain passes.
+Outcome Pilot project places in the hands of Caltrans Maintenance two innovational Tow Plow trailer units for testing and evaluation in snow fighting operations on major highways over high mountain passes.
+Benefit Expand the Caltrans level of service in snow clearing operations keeping essential highways clear while reducing operational and equipment costs.
+A Tow Plow […]

 The newest generation ALCS machine have extended capabilities and are no longer limited to longitudinal only crack sealing operations.
 Our current machine, called the Sealzall has been developed with a multi-purpose heated hose and manual wand assembly to enable this equipment to be quickly configured for any type of crack sealing operation on the highway.